Gravitational collapse to extremal black holes and the third law of black hole thermodynamics: Introduction

 \begin{rk} Our derivation of \cref{main-corollary} from \cref{thm-informal-statement} is completely soft and does not make use of spherical symmetry.
 Therefore, if versions of the main gluing theorems were known for the Einstein vacuum equations (for example, gluing a Minkowski cone to an extremal Kerr event horizon, or more generally a Schwarzschild exterior sphere to an extremal Kerr event horizon), then our procedure would yield vacuum spacetimes arising from gravitational collapse which are eventually isometric to extremal Kerr.
 Furthermore, such a construction would also yield a disproof of the third law in vacuum. \end{rk}

 \begin{rk} By the very nature of our gluing procedure, the constructions in this paper have finite regularity ($C^k$ for arbitrarily large $k$).
-It would be mathematically interesting to create such examples with $C^\infty$ regularity. \end{rk}
+It would be mathematically interesting to create such examples with $C^\infty$ regularity.
+See already \cref{rk:smooth}. \end{rk}

+\begin{rk} The existence of dynamical spacetimes satisfying the dominant energy condition which are extremal at spacelike infinity $i^0$ does not contradict the positive mass theorem ``with charge'' \cite{GHHP, CRT06} because the matter itself carries charge.
+Concretely, condition (27) in \cite{GHHP} is false for various charged matter models, in particular the Einstein--Maxwell-charged scalar field model with small (or zero) mass. \end{rk}